bestwebua/rspec_file_chef/README.md

 ```

 ### .make
 This method prepares your rspec environment files under curry sauce.
+So what's happening when this method run?
+Your personal FileChef:
+1. Creates a path_table.
+It consist all necessary info about your tracked files.
+2. Moves your not virtual tracked files to temp dir.
+3. Creates non existent dirs if you have used virtual files.
+4. Copies your test examples from test dir to current environment.

 ```ruby
 file_chef_instance.make